How to improve the quality of work life?

 This implies that employees should be able to engage in problem-solving and decision-making.
-When workers have more freedom at work, they have higher levels of self-development, which can lead to better work-life quality.
+When workers have more freedom at work, they have more opportunities for self-development, which can lead to better work-life quality.

 Some authors claim that the major element of work-life quality is work-life balance.
-And, these two terms surely have one thing in common — they both benefit your quality of life.
+And these two terms surely have one thing in common — they both benefit your quality of life.

-Check out our in-depth article on work-life quality and balance around the world, including key statistics and facts, as well as future predictions.
+Check out our in-depth article on work-life quality and balance around the world, including key statistics and facts, as well as future predictions:

 Why is the quality of work life important?

 Enhanced work-life quality has positive effects on an employee’s quality of life.
 Apart from that, the advanced quality of work life also benefits the company.